epigraphy-info/epigraphy-info/README.md

 **In order to edit the website, you will need to:**
 1. create a GitHub Account
-1. be added to the epigraphy-info Github organization (in order to work independently)
+1. ask to be added to the epigraphy-info Github organization (in order to work independently)
 1. or you can commit your changes and someone from within the organisation has to approve your changes